 - Bites on your body – bed bugs leave small bite marks, usually in a tight lines of multiple bites.
 They may itch, and look like other insect bites.

-If you think there are bed bugs in your room, call the Sandburg Service Desk at 414-229-6123 immediately.
+If you think there are bed bugs in your room, call your Service Desk immediately.